aemysites/sta-wknd-trendsetters-da-e2e/README.md

 # WKND Trendsetters DA E2E

-This is an end-to-end testing repository for the daily migration of the WKND Trendsetters site to Edge Delivery Services using Document Authoring (DA) as the content source.
+This is an end-to-end testing repository for the daily migration of the [WKND Trendsetters site](https://www.wknd-trendsetters.site/) to Edge Delivery Services using DA as the content source.

 ## Purpose